eellpp/Mac-UK-Keyboard-layout/README.md

 Restart the PC

 ###Tested with the setup:
-GuestOS : Windows 8.1
+-GuestOS : Windows 8.1
-VirtualBox
+-VirtualBox
-MacBook Pro
+-MacBook Pro